js13kGames/siopa/README.md

 #Welcome

-Siopa is an experimental text adventure created for the 2014 [Js13kGames competition].
+Siopa is an experimental text adventure created for the 2014 [Js13kGames competition](http://js13kgames.com/).
 We hope you enjoy it!

 ##Playing